 Suleimenova’s most recent project is MÄTIL, a “self-ironic comedy film” that seeks to restore self-representative control over Kazakhstan’s image following both of Sacha Baron Cohen’s Borat films.
 MÄTIL is currently seeking co-producers, co-financiers and pre-sales agents.

 Determined to push the boundaries in her own way, Irina Dmitrovskaya is interested in the ways we construct our identities, questioning societal constructs and exploring the factors that contribute to one’s sense of self — Who are we really?
 One of her most notable works is a self-portrait consisting of fabric stuffed stockings wrapped around her body, resulting in a photograph that barely looks human.
 Only a glimpse of hair hints at the subject buried underneath, which demonstrates the anonymity and insignificance the LGBT community face in Kazakhstan.

 View this post on Instagram

-Working from her studio in Almaty, outspoken female artist Zoya Falkova began her art career with a controversial sculpture titled Evermust, which consists of a punch bag shaped as a woman’s torso.
+Working from her studio in Almaty, outspoken female artist Zoya Falkova garnered considerable attention with a controversial sculpture titled Evermust, which consists of a punch bag shaped as a woman’s torso.
 Banned from the Bishkek Feminale for its not-so-subtle criticism of sexual violence, it catapulted Falkova’s desire to spark a meaningful dialogue around human rights and female justice in a nation ruled both literally and culturally by men.